 The Academy uses the International Primary Curriculum to teach the Foundation subjects.
 This is a structured framework linked to the National Curriculum that will ensure appropriate coverage of all subjects.

 In the Foundation Stage children will spend much of their time on Literacy activities.
 As they move up the school, literacy provision will change and develop to suit children’s needs as they develop basic skills and become confident readers and writers.
-We use the Pie Corbett system and the Talk for writing approach.
+In KS1 we use the Letters & Sounds system for Phonics learning.

 An extensive range of resources, both indoors and outdoors, will encourage play around number and stimulate children’s natural curiosity in the Foundation Stage.
 As children’s skills and understanding deepens, lessons will be complemented by more formal teaching, using number activities to consolidate understanding and support progress.

 All children will be taught the relationship between physical activity and a healthy body and a healthy mind from an early age.
 This will include the development of an understanding of the key role that healthy eating plays in the development of a healthy lifestyle.
 All PE is provided by professionals from the Shine coaching group.

 ICT will permeate the whole curriculum.
 From the very youngest age children will become familiar with technology through the use of Interactive Whiteboards and tablets.
 They will have opportunities to use ICT themselves within whole class and small group teaching.
 Children will use ICT in all aspects of their learning.
 We are currently using Apple devices throughout the school.